Saraesabbagh/CV-1/README.md

 <h1><div align="left"> Sara Sabbagh 👋</div></h1>

-Having spent 10 years in sales and customer success I have taken charge of the next phase of my career and have jumped into the world of technology.
+Having spent 10 years working my way up to Head of Customer Success and starting up my own businesses.
+I have taken charge of the next phase of my career and have jumped into the world of technology.
 I am fasinated by all things digital and new technologies, and am firmly on the path to becoming a full stack engineer.

 ## Projects